-Since 2014, people have travelled to the middle of nowhere, top of the world Iceland, Kollafoss Game Farm, with two goals in mind; Make games and pet lambs.
+Since 2014, people have traveled to the middle of nowhere, top of the world Iceland, with two goals in mind; Make games and pet lambs.

 I will never forget the lambs walking by our window, curiously peeking at these strange people sitting inside, making games, or simply having a good time with old and new friends. – Minnamari Helmisaari, Isolation Game Jam 2014, 2015, & 2017 attendant

-Isolation Jam is a 5 day event where game developers from all over the world meet up at Kollafoss and spend the time disconnected from the ruckus of the civilized world, focused on working on their projects along with other likeminded individuals.
+Isolation Jam is a 5 day event where game developers from all over the world meet up and spend the time disconnected from the ruckus of the civilized world, focused on working on their projects along with other like minded individuals.

 I’ve never worked so focused in my life, time passes differently there.
 And whenever I look up, there is a sheep. – Milan Grajetzki, Isolation Game Jam 2015 attendant

 How the bleak landscape and emptiness inspires people is hard to put into words.
 One needs to experience it.
 Go to the Isolation Jam webpage for more information.